 - Bananas, Apples and Oranges are all such basics from childhood but sometimes it is this “simple nutrition” approach that can work best.
 They are accessible, familiar, come in their own compostable “food wrapper” and each one individually offer a wonderful multi-sensory eating experience.

 - Whole fruits are always best and apples are no exception to this rule.
 Eating local and seasonal apples with the skin on is a joy – crunchy, juicy, sweet and refreshing.
 And to add to this, they have lots of anti-oxidants and fibre.
 They also provide a more complex carbohydrate option that just drinking the juice.
 Oranges are packed with the immune boosting Vitamin C we all need and are great for fighting off fatigue and giving you a little boost of hydration and energy.
+Stewing apples can be another great way to promote good gut health.

 - Bananas offer us a complex carbohydrate source which will help regulate our energy as well as being a great source of potassium and Vitamin B to help boost energy.
 Upgrade your banana snack with a few teaspoons of nut butter for extra nourishment and satiety.
+It is reported that bananas that are just slightly green have lots of prebiotics in them which is super for good gut health and don’t forget bananas are a great source of soluble and insoluble fibre.

 - Yogurt is another old school, simple and nourishing food.
 Choose yogurt from an Irish dairy and with the combination of protein, fat and sweetness this food offers so much satiety.
 The simple sugars of lactose and galactose offer a quick boost of energy while the higher protein levels in Greek yogurt will help to offer that sense of fullness.
+For some extra wellness choose a live yogurt or one with probiotics in it.
+Something like a Kefir would be super.
+Kefir is like the more powerful, tangier cousin of live yogurt but great for gut health.

 - Hummus is one of my all time favourite foods, served at a main meal or as a snack at any time of day.
 The chickpeas are a plant-based sustainable legume which provide a great source of simple carbohydrates, fibre and Vitamin B. Hummus is brilliant on a wholegrain cracker or with some vegetable sticks.
+Legumes are another great example of a food that is great for our gut health.
+Combine it with some edamame or carrot sticks or even a few lentil crackers.
+Delish.

 - Lentils are another super legume to include in a simple approach to fuelling yourself for wellness.
 They are again a sustainable plant-based source of slow release energy and are packed with minerals like managese, folate and iron.
 Manganese helps the body form connective tissue, bones, blood clotting factors, and sex hormones.
 It also plays a role in fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
 Manganese is also necessary for normal brain and nerve function.
 Creating a simple batch of dhal from lentils is a great way to nourish yourself.
 Cook a batch of this flavourful, gently spiced, creamy deliciousness that is full of comfort and warmth and then freeze it in small batches.
 Defrost and re-heat for a quick lunch or snack or as a main course accompaniment.